NLnetLabs/krill/doc/development/06_ca_manager.md

 tasks that may be scheduled.
 They are scheduled or re-scheduled with an appropriate priority.
 Generally speaking:
 - we use 'now' for triggered tasks - such as sync with repo
-- we use 5 minutes for rescheduling failed syncs with parent/repo
+- we use 'now' pus 5 minutes for rescheduling failed syncs with parent/repo
-- we use a configurable interval for scheduling any recurring tasks
+- we use 'now' plus a configurable interval for scheduling any recurring tasks

+Furthermore, it should be noted that if a task is already present on the `TaskQueue`, then scheduling it again will result in a single task being scheduled using the highest priority between 'new' and 'existing'.

 A Krill instance only has a single (singleton) `CaManager` and `RepositoryManager`, which are kept as `Arc<CaManager>` and `Arc<RepositoryManager>` so that they (well the reference)